lovely-error/Overtyped/README.md

 2. Linear types - set the range of uses of values
 ```
-//if linear types were present in swift as a part of the type system,
-//they could be declared as such
 @Linear(range: ..1) var someProperty: Int = 123
 let a = someProperty \\ ok
 let b = someProperty \\ NOPE!